 October 31st, 2009:

-The Newtown Bee posted a dozen photos from Sandy Hook’s Halloween parade, which took place in the school’s courtyard on Friday, October 31st, 2009.
-As one would expect at an elementary school, the parade included a large number of students as well as their parents and staff (including then principal Barbara Gasparine):
+The Newtown Bee posted a dozen photos from Sandy Hook’s Halloween parade, held in the school’s courtyard on Friday, October 31, 2009.
+As you’d expect at an elementary school, the parade featured a large number of students, along with their parents and staff (including then-principal Barbara Gasparine):

 You can view all twelve of these photos for yourself here.
 I’m only going to briefly discuss two of them, both of which stand out to me for different reasons.
-First is this picture of former Sandy Hook principal Barbara Gasparine high-fiving a young girl dressed as a princess as she makes her way back into the school:
+First, there’s this picture of former Sandy Hook principal Barbara Gasparine high-fiving a young girl dressed as a princess as she makes her way back into the school:

 Source: http://photos.newtownbee.com/Journalism/Holidays/Halloween-2009/i-QVRvdPG/A

-I chose this picture knowing that while it isn’t out of the realm of possibility that a denier may make the totally absurd claim that the Newtown public school district would hold a Halloween parade in the courtyard of an abandoned school and expect everyone to play along (logic has never been their strong suit), certainly it would be much more difficult for them to suggest that these children were then marched back inside of a building that had been – according to popular denier lore – closed a year earlier due to “asbestos contamination”.
+I chose this picture knowing that, while it’s not beyond the realm of possibility for a denier to make the absurd claim that the Newtown public school district would hold a Halloween parade in the courtyard of an abandoned school and expect everyone to play along (logic has never been their strong suit), it would certainly be much harder for them to suggest that these children were then marched back inside a building that, according to their popular lore, had been closed a year earlier due to “asbestos contamination.”

-The second photo I chose illustrates how much more colorful Newtown is in late October than it is in the middle of December, when the shooting took place.
-This is important as another persistent, ludicrous claim is that the crime scene photos, evacuation photos, dash cam videos, and even the helicopter news footage was all taken in October rather than December.
-This claim is based on the surrounding foliage and is at its most puzzling when made by self-proclaimed Sandy Hook “researcher” Allan Powell, a braindead Australian (by way of the UK) who has almost definitely never stepped foot in the Northeastern United States and is completely ignorant of its seasons (as he is most other things).
-Look at how lush and full the trees are in this photo, taken on the very last day of October:
+The second photo I chose highlights how much more colorful Newtown is in late October compared to mid-December, when the shooting took place.
+This matters because one persistent, ludicrous claim is that the crime scene photos, evacuation photos, dash cam videos, and even the helicopter news footage were all taken in October rather than December.
+This claim, based on the surrounding foliage, reaches peak absurdity when made by self-proclaimed Sandy Hook “researcher” Allan Powell, a braindead Australian (by way of the UK) who has almost certainly never set foot in the Northeastern United States and knows nothing about its seasons (or much else).
+Just look at how lush and full the trees are in this photo, taken on the very last day of October:

 Source: http://photos.newtownbee.com/Journalism/Holidays/Halloween-2009/i-hXDjHLH/A